 So long blue states, hello red states.
 There are rich states and there are poor states.
-As an income property owner, no matter where you may live, (DST) Delaware statutory trust companies and the investment products they provide now give you the opportunity to maximize your returns in terms of income and potential appreciation.
-This is done by focusing your replacement property search on rich states such as: Texas, Florida, Arizona, Nevada, Tennessee and Utah while avoiding the poor ones like: California, New York, New Jersey, Connecticut, Illinois and Minnesota.
+As an income property owner, no matter where you may live, (DST) Delaware statutory trust companies and the investment products they provide now give you the opportunity to maximize your returns potential in terms of income and potential appreciation.
+When suitable, this is done by focusing your replacement property search on rich states such as: Texas, Florida, Arizona, Nevada, Tennessee and Utah while avoiding the poor ones like: California, New York, New Jersey, Connecticut, Illinois and Minnesota, in my opinion.

 The composition of this migration is also important to potential Delaware Statutory Trust investors.
 This mass exodus is being catalyzed by punitive taxation and delusional liberal politicians whose only response is to soak property owners and tax payers even more.
 Therefore, from a socio-economic standpoint, this is largely a movement of high-income earners and their money.
 The exact opposite of the Depression Era dustbowl migration so vividly depicted in John Steinbeck’s Nobel Price winning novel “The Grapes of Wrath.”

 In large part these are highly trained and compensated individuals bringing their skills and affluence with them.
-The ripple out from this will be enormous.
+I believe the ripple out from this will be enormous.
 They will demand more, better housing, increased goods and services and provide for greatly improved and increased community infrastructure.
 The take away from this for real property investors is obvious.

 This compares very favorably to the decayed and teetering infrastructure in states such as California, Illinois, New York and New Jersey.
 Not only is the infrastructure crumbling in these ‘poor states’ but the basic services government exists to provide are increasingly lacking.

 There is actually a direct inverse relationship between a state’s aggregate tax burden (New York, New Jersey, Connecticut and California being some of the highest) and the quality of public services they provide.
 Texas, a no income tax state, is ranked number one in the nation in terms of infrastructure quality and accessibility (CNBC’s annual ranking of the best and the worst states for business 2019).

 Talent begets more talent; capital attracts more capital and increased opportunity feeds on itself.
 This cycle will continue spiraling up in rich states and down in poor.
 This is why credible Delaware statutory trust companies focus their dst properties for sale in the “smile states.”
 This is the crescent of low/no tax – right-to-work states that occupy the southern tier of the United States.
 Starting in no-tax Florida, they sweep westward to no-tax Texas and low tax Arizona.
 These are also opportunities to be had along the Rocky Mountain spine.
 Cities like Denver, Salt Lake and Boise also benefit from this trend.
 If you as an income property investor wish to benefit from Delaware statutory trust advantages; Git while the gittin’s good.